travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 * Run *after_script* scripts (if any)
 * Run *after_success/after_failure* scripts (if any)

-The outcome of any of these commands indicates whether or not this build has failed or passed.
+The outcome of any of these commands (except currently after_success/after_failure) indicates whether or not this build has failed or passed.
 The standard Unix **exit code of "0" means the build passed; everything else is treated as failure**.

 With the exception of cloning project repository and changing directory to it, all of the above steps can be tweaked with `.travis.yml`.